+Successful sites are not built on passion and ideas alone.
 Having a topic that you are passionate about and the key skills that differentiate you from the rest doesn’t automatically make your topic a potential hit.
-Just because you are good at something and you are passionate about it doesn’t mean that there is an audience for it.
+Just because your heart comes alive at a calling doesn’t mean that there is an audience for it.
 To find the perfect topic you also must consider the reality in the market.
-How popular id the topic, is there a demand for it.
+How popular is the topic?
+Is there a demand for it?

 Starting your site